ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_asp_net8/how-to-1.md

 Restore succeeded.
 ```

-The command creates a project containing a web API controller implemented in the Controllers/WeatherForecastController.cs file.
+The command creates a project containing a web API controller implemented in the `Controllers/WeatherForecastController.cs` file.
 This controller returns a collection of simulated weather forecasts.
-Since you do not need this controller, remove it by deleting the entire WeatherForecastController.cs file.
+You do not need this controller.
+You can remove it by deleting the entire `WeatherForecastController.cs` file.
 The project is now ready, and you can proceed with implementation.

 ## Implementation
 In this section you will learn how to implement the temperature sensor emulator, sensor service registration, and web API controller.

-{{% notice Note %}} You can find the complete code under [this repository](https://github.com/dawidborycki/Arm64.HeadlessIoT). {{% /notice %}}
+{{% notice Note %}} You can find the complete code in [this repository](https://github.com/dawidborycki/Arm64.HeadlessIoT). {{% /notice %}}

 ### Temperature Sensor Emulator
-You start by implementing the temperature sensor emulator, which simulates readings from a temperature sensor connected to an IoT device running a web service.
+Start by implementing the temperature sensor emulator, which simulates readings from a temperature sensor connected to an IoT device running a web service.

 To represent sensor readings, you use the SensorReading class, defined in the code snippet below.
-To implement this class, create a Sensors folder in the Arm64.HeadlessIoT solution folder, then make a new file called SensorReading.cs, where you place the following code:
+To implement this class, create a Sensors folder in the Arm64.HeadlessIoT solution folder, then make a new file called `SensorReading.cs`, where you place the following code:

 ```cs
 namespace Arm64.HeadlessIoT.Sensors;